sainsterbukaUA/webinar-impromptu/pub-bias-Mathew-Ling.md

 room is limited only to 100 participants.
 Amelia will send invitation to all participants and the presenter (Dr Mathew Ling).
-Webinar format is not something that everyone is familiar to, so moderators (Amelia and Annas) will work together to help technical glitches and to break language barrier.
+Webinar format is not something that everyone is familiar to, so moderators (Amelia and Annas) will work together to help solving technical glitches and to break language barrier.

 ## Webinar structure